White River Water Trail

 The WRP and its partners have been protecting and improving public access to the White River for decades.
 However the idea to develop a formal “water trail” grew out of recovery efforts following devastating flooding in the White River valley in August 2011.

 Formed officially in 2016, the White River Water Trail is a network of designated, recreational access sites along the White River and its tributaries.

-Water Trail sites may be used for many types of access, including fishing, picnics, river access, swimming, tubing/boating access, and more.
-To learn more about which types of access are appropriate at each site, visit the White River Water Trail map.
+Water Trail sites may be used for many types of access, including fishing, picnics, river access, swimming, tubing/boating access, scenic views, and more.
+To learn more about which types of access are appropriate at each site, visit the Water Trail Sites map.

 Water Trail partners include the Green Mountain National Forest, Vermont Fish & Wildlife, National Park Service RTCA Program, Vermont Housing & Conservation Board, Vermont River Conservancy, Connecticut River Paddler’s Trail, Two Rivers-Ottauquechee Regional Commission, Rochester/Randolph Area Sports Trail Alliance (RASTA), watershed towns, and community volunteers.

 Site improvement projects

 The WRP is working with partners to improve Water Trail sites in several ways:

 - Helping towns secure funding to install gravel parking lots, river access trails, picnic tables, and other amenities at post-Irene buyout parks;